omtorano/integrateMO/README.md

 # Overview
 This is a wrapper package to normalize and integrate common omics data types collected during toxicological exposure studies.
 This package contains two functions:

 	- import_MO(), see R/import_MO(), for importing data with an option to normalize
 	- integrate_MO(), see R/integrate_MO(), to integrate omics layers

-"wrapper package" means that algoriths used to integrate data employed within integrate_MO() come from other packages.
+"wrapper package" means that the algoriths used to integrate data employed within integrate_MO() come from other packages.
 These statistical methods were developed by other groups and deployed within R packages/scripts. integrateMO is a package developed to streamline the use of these disperate methods for omics data collected on toxicological exposure data.
 Using integrateMO means you're actually using one of the "wrapped" packages and citations should be made accordingly, see "References & links for information on integration methods".

-# Install importMO & associated packages
+# Install integrateMO & associated packages
 Most packages will be installed within the installation of integrateMO.
 Several packages must be installed seperately which can be accomplished by running install_run.R.
-The following code can be run to install integrateMO from github.
+After running install_run.R the following code can be run to install integrateMO from github.
 If install_github() does not work you may need to install git https://git-scm.com/downloads.
 ```
-# Install the package from GitHub & add to library
+# After running install_run.R install the package from GitHub & add to library
 install.packages("devtools")
 devtools::install_github("omtorano/integrateMO")
 library(integrateMO)
 ```

 # Step 1: Import data with import_MO()
-Step one of the integration workflow is to import omics data & associated metadata with the importMO() function.
-Within this function data are reformatted and an optional normalization step is executed, see Normalization section for further details. importMO() must be run before integrateMO().
+Step one of the integration workflow is to import omics data & associated metadata with the import_MO() function.
+A minimum of two omics layers are required.
+Within this function data are reformatted and an optional normalization step is executed, see #normalization section for further details. import_MO() must be run before integrate_MO().

 import_MO() has eight parameter inputs: